Advertiser Disclosure

 1925 Vermont Ave.
 NW, Washington, D.C.
 20001

-Located within the National Mall and Memorial Parks, the African American Civil War Memorial and Museum was erected to honor the service and sacrifice of the 200,000+ African-American soldiers and sailors that served in the U.S. Army and Navy during the Civil War.
+Within the National Mall and Memorial Parks, the African American Civil War Memorial and Museum was erected to honor the service and sacrifice of the over 200,000 African-American soldiers and sailors who served in the U.S. Army and Navy during the Civil War.

-The memorial is home to a Wall of Honor that lists the name of each United States Colored Troops (USCT) who served for their country and is the only one of its kind in Washington, D.C.
+The memorial is home to a Wall of Honor that lists the name of each United States Colored Troops member who served their country.

-The exhibits in the on-site museum tell the story of the historic roles soldiers of color played during the conflict and explores the African-American struggle for freedom throughout the history of the U.S.
+The exhibits in the on-site museum tell the story of the historic roles soldiers of color played during the conflict and explore the African American struggle for freedom throughout the history of the U.S.

 American Veterans Disabled for Life Memorial